stevenc-stb/spdx-3-model/model/Hardware/Properties/organizationalEntity.md

 ## Description

-This is the name of the OEM organization for a product.
+The Agent is the intellectual property holder of the product type.
+They are responsible for the define PartNumber, batchNumber or serialNumber of unit of hardware.

 ## Metadata

 - name: organizationalEntity
 - Nature: ObjectProperty
-- Range: /Core/Organization
+- Range: /Core/Agent